digital-land/specification/content/specification/local-plan.md

             description: The webpage where you can find this document
           - field: document-url
             description: The URL of the actual document
-          - field: organisation
+          - field: organisations
-            description: The code for the responsible organisation (for example, local-authority-eng:BST)
+            description: a list of codes for the responsible organisations, separated by ;
           - field: entry-date
             description: the date this information has been entered as a record
           - field: start-date